nuhmanpk/Edit-message-Alert/README.md

-# No-Inline-Messages
+# Edit-Message-Alert
-Deletes Inline messages sent Through Bot in Group
+Just a simple bot to show alert when someone edits a message sent by them,

-`Just 13 Lines of Code`
+`Just 17 Lines of Code`

+These codes are for those who incubate their coding skills,